 This sensor has a major problem with foodThe operating voltage range is very narrow (from 4.9V to 5.1V depending on manufacturer(although, as we shall see, it is even narrower).

 This very narrow supply voltage is very difficult to keep stable and many of the USB power supplies we use provide values above and below this voltage.

-Okay, the differences seen in the measurements from the previous test are very subtle, but now we will see that it's a lot worse than it looked, and no wonder some people did not see a problem in those measurements.
-It is not very difficult for me to know that something is wrong because I have done many, many tests with CO2 sensors and I have dedicated many, many hours to their analysis.
-So I've done another "real world" test to make what is going on more clearly:
+Granted, the differences observed in the above test measures are very subtle, but we will now see that is a lot worse than it lookedI am not surprised that some people didn't see a problem with those measurements.
+It is not very difficult for me to know that something is wrong because I have done many, many, many tests with CO2 sensors and I have spent many, many, many hours analysing them.
+So I have done another test "in the real world" to make it clearer what is going on:

-In the first part the sensor is powered through a USB charger multiple with a capacity of 2.5A per port.
-In the second, I have included in the diet a voltage stabilizer (a step up down), but how the MH-Z19C power supply is stabilized at 5.0V (Even if you see that it is on the 5.2V line, that is because I did not go to much trouble to calibrate the voltage divider and the small power "spikes" are due to the ADC noise of the ESP8266, which is not very good).
+In the part one the sensor is powered through a USB charger with a capacity of 2.5A per port.
+In the secondI have included in the feed a voltage stabiliser (a step up down), but form that the MH-Z19C power supply is stabilised at 5.0V. (although you see it's above the 5.2V line, that's because I didn't go to much trouble to calibrate the voltage divider and the small power "spikes" are due to the ESP8266's ADC noise, which isn't very good).

 Conclusions with the MH-Z19C

 Based on my tests, it seems clear that the MH-Z19C sensor is a good sensor and can be used without problems, as long as the supply voltage is stabilised at 5.0V at all times..